Calandiel/SongsOfFOSS/README.md

 # Contributing

 SotE is open to contributors.
-If
+Search for a suitable [issue](https://github.com/Calandiel/SongsOfGPL/issues) and ping one of the core contributors in a pull request to get merged!

 ## Setting up the LSP

 SotE uses [Lua LSP](https://github.com/LuaLS/lua-language-server).
 Make sure you have it installed and working before contributing.